We're an affiliate

 A latte is similar to a cappuccino where a shot of espresso is added to steamed milk and topped off with milk foam to create a delicious frothy milk coffee.

 As the main ingredient in a caffè latte is a shot of espresso, which is coffee.

 Is there caffeine in a latte

-Lattes are one of those drinks that can be made with just about anything.
+Lattes are one of those drinks that can be made with just about anything and enjoyed regardless, lattes are enjoyed hot or cold.
 Some lattes are even completely caffeine-free, such as the low-calorie mocha flavored latte from Dunkin’ Donuts, which has no coffee in it at all!

 However, most traditional caffeinated versions contain some amount of espresso and steamed milk and a sweetened flavor like vanilla or chocolate syrup.
 Lattes may not have any more caffeine than drip coffee because they both come from espressos beans, and their strength depends on how much is used to make them.

 But suppose you’re drinking a lot of lattes throughout the day instead of regular filtered coffee.
 In that case, your overall daily dose might end up being higher due to having less volume per cup since lattes tend to be less watery than drip coffee.